chef/chef-web-docs/_vendor/github.com/chef/desktop-config/docs-chef-io/content/desktop/zero_touch/windows/_index.md

 The solution in this guide requires:

 [Microsoft Azure](https://azure.microsoft.com)
-: If you do not already have one, sign up for your account at https://azure.microsoft.com
+: If you do not already have one, sign up for an [Azure account](https://azure.microsoft.com)

 [Microsoft Intune](https://www.microsoft.com/microsoft-365/enterprise-mobility-security/microsoft-intune)
 : Microsoft Intune is a cloud-based service that you will use to capture and push configuration to devices.